 piece.
 In this article I will outline the steps and direct you in their

 Be aware, I am a detail guy so I’ll try to be in-depth and thorough.
 If you’ve built your piece and it doesn’t require repair and removal of old finishes then you can skip to STEP THREE – Choosing the Right Grade Sandpaper for Woodworking Project.
 If you’re refurbishing grandma’s old chest of drawers then continue reading.

-Before you jump into a refinishing project there are a few considerations to take into account.
+Before you jump into a refinishing furniture, cabinetry or other wooden structure there are a few considerations to take into account.
 The big one is will the effort and cost be worth it in the end?

 You should know the type of wood underneath all the old finish.
 Assess the condition of the piece for major damage.
 Will you need new hardware?
 Are there major un-repairable flaws like major splits or rotten wood?

 Once you’ve made your assessment and decided to proceed.
 It’s time to disassemble the piece as much as practical.
 Remove drawers, table leaves, hardware, etc. It’s easier to work with smaller pieces and sections than a fully assembled project.